Ceterai/Ceterai.github.io/MyEnternia/Wiki/Ammerax/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Ammerax's Legacy

+This tool feels your intent, your tension, and it simply goes along with it.
+Hold to launch yourself forward.
+Each combo hit of this tool collect energy and releases it in form of electric bursts on the forth combo hit.

+### Enternia Discharge

+A powerful charge of ionic energy is gathering around the handle, and gets discharged from the blade on impact.
+This process creates special energy circulation dynamic that fills the air around you with static.

 ## Sources

 Can be obtained via <img src="https://steamuserimages-a.akamaihd.net/ugc/263843960696222713/3EC9A7C005541F7D577EBCB8C5736B4EFC9973D6/" alt="icon" width="8" height="12"/> [Tabula Rasa](https://community.playstarbound.com/resources/the-tabula-rasa.3222/) (if you have it installed).